Starwort/NEA/README.md

 Each column consists of a sequence of up to fourteen characters, representing the cards in the column, consisting solely of `T`, `K`, `D`, `V`, `0`, `9`, `8`, `7`, or `6`; terminated by a full stop (`.`) or exclamation mark (`!`), representing whether the top card of the column is Cheated (`!`) or not (`.`).

+The solver accepts 5 options:

+- `-c`
+  - Allow Cheating.
+  - The solver will only attempt to Cheat if a solution cannot be found without Cheating.
+- `-n <cache boundary>`
+  - The maximum number of moves remaining for the board state to be cached.
+  - Defaults to `16`.
+  - If set to `-1`, all board states are cached.
+(Not recommended).
+- `-t <milliseconds>`
+  - How long to continue searching for a more optimal solution after one is found.
+  - Defaults to `500` (0.5 seconds).
+  - If set to `-1`, the solver will search all possibilities to find the most optimal solution.
+- `-m <maximum moves>`
+  - The maximum number of moves to allow.
+  - Defaults to `1024`.
+  - Very large values will cause allocation errors.
+  - It is recommended to make this a power of two as the solver will only attempt to solve with maximum depths of powers of two.
+- `-h`
+  - Print the help message and exit.

 ### Output

-The solver outputs a sequence of moves, each formatted as `x y -> new_x new_y`.
+The solver outputs a sequence of moves, each formatted as `x y -> new_x new_y`, or `x y !> new_x new_y` for a Cheat move.
 For example, to move column `1` from card `3` to column `2` at card `5`: `1 3 -> 2 5`.

-Additionally, if the search depth is exceeded during a step, it will print a message to standard error stating such: `No solution found in <depth> moves`
+Additionally, if no solution is found in [depth] moves, it will print a message to standard error stating such: `No solution found in <depth> moves`

-The solver attempts to solve with search depths of 64, 128, 256, 512, and 1024; doubling the maximum depth when no solution is found.
+The solver attempts to solve with an initial search depth of 64; if no solution is found, the maximum search depth is doubled, until the specified maximum is exceeded.